Anthropology Research Opportunities & Collaborations

 Financial support for student research is available through several venues.
-University funding opportunities are consolidated by the Academic Center for Enrichment (ACE).
+University funding opportunities are coordinated by the Academic Center for Enrichment (ACE).

 The Undergraduate Research Opportunity Program (UROP) provides academically talented students the opportunity to earn up to $1,400 assisting faculty with scholarly and creative projects.

 The Morris Academic Partners program (MAP) is unique to the Morris campus and provides paid research partnerships to academically talented, qualified third-year students.
 The standard stipend is $2,000.